aldettinger/camel-quarkus-troubleshooting/README.md

 That could explain a performance drop.

 ### Collecting JFR events

+Scenario: I need to collect some custom monitoring events in order to diagnose my application.
+How could I do this in native mode ?

 JFR events could be collected since GraalVM CE 21.2.0.
 The native image built at the beginning of this section included a parameter for that: